PG&E pledges net-zero emissions by 2040, will keep using gas

 SACRAMENTO, Calif.
 (AP) — The nation’s largest utility on Wednesday outlined a multi-decade plan that aims to more rapidly reduce to zero its net greenhouse gas emissions while still using natural gas to produce power.

-Pacific Gas & Electric’s plan is to take more carbon out of the air than it emits by 2040, five years earlier than the goal set by its home state of California and Southern California Edison, the state’s second-largest utility.
+Pacific Gas & Electric’s plan is to take as much carbon out of the air as it emits by 2040, five years earlier than the goal set by its home state of California and Southern California Edison, the state’s second-largest utility.

 The utility’s climate strategy also calls for more ambitious near-term goals.
 These include lowering emissions to 50% below 2015 levels, expanding the use of biogas — created when food waste and other organic matter breaks down — so that it constitutes 15% of its natural gas production, and ensuring 70% of its electric supply comes from renewable sources like solar and wind, all by 2030.

-Note: This story has been corrected to say that PG&E’s 2040 net-zero goal means the utility would remove as much carbon from the atmosphere as it emits, not more carbon than it emits.